Andrea Packard at Gallery.jpg

 Andrea Packard explores the dynamic relationships between nature and culture.

-Born in Connecticut in 1963 and raised as a Quaker, she received a B.A. in English and Art History from Swarthmore College in 1985, a Certificate from the Pennsylvania Academy of the Fine Arts in 1989, and an M.F.A. from American University in 1994.
+Born in Connecticut in 1963 and raised as a Quaker, she earned a B.A. in English and Art History from Swarthmore College in 1985, a Certificate from the Pennsylvania Academy of the Fine Arts in 1989, and an M.F.A. from American University in 1994.

-She has exhibited mixed media paintings, prints, and sculptures in more than fifty exhibitions nationally, including solo exhibitions at Walton Arts Center in Fayetteville, Arkansas; The Painting Center in New York City; the Center for Emerging Visual Artists in Philadelphia, and the Philadelphia International Airport.
+She has exhibited mixed media paintings, prints, and sculptures in more than sixty exhibitions nationally, including solo exhibitions at Walton Arts Center in Fayetteville, Arkansas; The Painting Center in New York City; the Center for Emerging Visual Artists in Philadelphia, and the Philadelphia International Airport.